ibm-cloud-docs/microsoft/14-security-groups.md

 ## Replication traffic between domain controllers
 {: #mssql-securitygroups-adrep1}

 In this example we allow all ports between the active directory subnets.
-See [How to configure a firewall for Active Directory domains and trusts](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts#windows-server-2008-and-later-versions){:external} for all the ptotocols used between domain controllers to enable you to lock this down further if required.
+See [How to configure a firewall for Active Directory domains and trusts](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts#windows-server-2008-and-later-versions){: external} for all the ptotocols used between domain controllers to enable you to lock this down further if required.

 * Security Group: AD
 * Rule: Inbound